-2.7 Education Requirements
+2.7 Pre-Licensing Education Requirements

 - A. Applicants for a real estate salesperson's license, including former licensees whose salesperson's license has expired for more than one (1) year, must submit satisfactory evidence of completion of a minimum of forty-five (45) classroom hours pursuant to R.I.
 Gen. Laws § 5-20.5-4(b).
-Classroom hours completed more than two (2) years from the date of the application will not be considered in meeting the 45-hour requirement. - B. Applicants for a real estate broker's license, including former licensees whose broker's license has expired for more than four (4) years, must submit satisfactory evidence of completion of a minimum of ninety (90) classroom hours, unless exempted pursuant to R.I.
+Classroom hours completed more than two (2) years from the date of the application will not be considered in meeting the forty-five (45) hour requirement. - B. Applicants for a real estate broker's license, including former licensees whose broker's license has expired for more than four (4) years, must submit satisfactory evidence of completion of a minimum of ninety (90) classroom hours, unless exempted pursuant to R.I.
 Gen. Laws § 5-20.5-4(b). - C. At no time shall the forty-five (45) classroom hours used to qualify for a salesperson's license be used to qualify for the ninety (90) hours required for a broker's license.
-In addition, classroom hours completed more than four (4) years from the date the application will not be considered in meeting the 90-hour requirement. - D. All pre-licensing courses must be taken in a classroom, and taught by an instructor appearing in person.
-Online or distance education credits will not be accepted for new license applicants.
+In addition, classroom hours completed more than four (4) years from the date the application will not be considered in meeting the ninety (90) hour requirement. - D. All pre-licensing courses must be taken in a classroom as defined in § 2.2(A)(3) of this Part, and must comply with the following requirements: - 1.
+In-person classroom The real estate school shall: - a.
+Verify each student's identity prior to the beginning of each course and take attendance at each session; - b.
+Implement policies to monitor student attendance and participation for the duration of each instructional session; and - c.
+Keep an attendance record for each course and for each instructional session of that course.
+All such attendance records must be maintained for three (3) years. - 2.
+Live-virtual classroom The real estate school shall: - a.
+Ensure that all remotely delivered instruction is live and interactive. - (1) For pre-licensing courses, on-demand and pre-recorded instruction is prohibited.
+However, this requirement shall not be interpreted to prohibit students from viewing videos or other multimedia presentations as part of a course so long as most of the course is a real-time collaboration between instructor and students.